Indonesia–Netherlands relations

-Indonesia and the Netherlands established diplomatic relations in 1949.
-Both countries share a special relationship, embedded in their shared history of colonial interactions for centuries.
-It began during the spice trade as the Netherlands established the Dutch East Indies Company (VOC) trading post in what is now Indonesia, before colonising it as the Dutch East Indies until the mid 20th century.
+Indonesia and the Netherlands share a special relationship, embedded in their shared history of colonial interactions for centuries.
+It began during the spice trade as the Netherlands established the Dutch East Indies Company (VOC) trading post in what is now Indonesia, before colonising it as the Dutch East Indies until the mid-20th century.
 Indonesia was the largest former Dutch colony.
 In the early 21st century, the Dutch government has committed to boosting its relationship with Indonesia, noting that economic, political, and interpersonal contacts should be further strengthened.